JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 TODO: marine-hammer is also sarge and may reroll assaults
 TODO: marine-sarge should probably be renamed marine-sword for consistency.
 TODO: flame ammunition
+TODO: have a blip token stack so choosing random blips is without replacement.